Content

 Can ADHD Make You Tired All the Time?

-ADHD often leads to a profound sense of tiredness, going beyond usual feelings of fatigue.
-This encompasses not just physical tiredness but also mental and emotional exhaustion.
-Individuals with ADHD might frequently find themselves with no energy, feeling drained from the constant effort needed to focus, stay organized, and manage impulses.
+ADHD often leads to a profound feeling of fatigue that encompasses not just physical but also mental and emotional tiredness.
+This can happen because coping with ADHD can be quite tiring, and people may experience chronic exhaustion.
+On such low-energy days, someone with ADHD might find themselves with no energy, feeling drained from the constant effort needed to focus, stay organized, and manage impulses.

-In work environments, where sustained attention and structure are required, this exhaustion becomes more evident.
+In work environments, where sustained attention and organization are required, this exhaustion becomes more evident [3*] .
 Those with ADHD often end up feeling exhausted after work, more so than their colleagues, because of the additional mental effort expended throughout the day.
 This can lead to a hard-to-overcome state of chronic fatigue.

 Types of ADHD Fatigue